googleapis/nodejs-firestore/api-report/firestore.api.md

 // @beta
 function arrayGet(arrayExpression: Expression, indexExpr: Expression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayIndexOf(fieldName: string, search: unknown | Expression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayIndexOf(arrayExpression: Expression, search: unknown | Expression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayIndexOfAll(fieldName: string, search: unknown | Expression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayIndexOfAll(arrayExpression: Expression, search: unknown | Expression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayLast(fieldName: string): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayLast(arrayExpression: Expression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayLastIndexOf(fieldName: string, search: unknown | Expression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayLastIndexOf(arrayExpression: Expression, search: unknown | Expression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayLastN(fieldName: string, n: number): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayLastN(fieldName: string, n: Expression): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayLastN(arrayExpression: Expression, n: number): FunctionExpression;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-//
 // @beta
 function arrayLastN(arrayExpression: Expression, n: Expression): FunctionExpression;